majje/py-digit-recognizer/README.md

 py-digit-recognizer
 ===================

-Digit Recognizer written in Python
+Digit Recognizer goal is a Neural Network implementation to that solves digit recognizing problems.

+Developed in scipy and numpy.